THE DOVER WAR MEMORIAL PROJECT

 Mills, H. M.

 Hilda May Mills.
 She died on 12 June 1941, aged 22, at her home at 14 Randolph Road.
 She was the wife of Pte Ronald Edward George Mills, The South Lancashire Regiment, and daughter of James and Hilda Wills, who, with her brothers Horace and Brian and her sister Vera, also died.
+Hilda May appears to have been entered twice in the Book of Remembrance, under Mills and Wills (as Hilda Mary)

 Frederick Charles Mische.
 He died on 23 March 1942, aged 45, at the East Kent Garage.
-He was the husband of R. Mische and lived at 11 Winchelsea Street.
+He was the husband of Rose.
+Mische and lived at 11 Winchelsea Street.
 He was in the Home Guard and an A.R.P.
 Ambulance Driver.

-gravestone, Simon Chambers, 67-5148Moore, D. W. A.
+Moore, D. W. A.

-She was the daughter of Rose Doris Lillian Potter (formerly Moore).
+She was the daughter of Rose Doris Lillian Potter (formerly Moore). the annoucnements were placed in 1943

 Moore, F. W., I. V., M. E. and F. R.

-Frederick Walter, a Lorry Driver, Ivy Victoria (daughter of Mrs. A. E. Chatwin (formerly Wilson), of 201 London Road, and of the late H. J. Wilson), and their children, Minyon Elsie and Frederick Ronald Moore.
-They died at their home at 20 Randolph Road on 12 June 1941.
+Frederick Walter, a lorry driver, Ivy Victoria (daughter of Mrs. A. E. Chatwin (formerly Wilson), of 201 London Road, and of the late H. J. Wilson), and their children, Minyon Elsie and Frederick Ronald Moore.
+They died at their home at 20 Randolph Road on 12 June 1941

-Their gravestone at 2T 2 reads:
+Their gravestone at 2 T2 reads:

 In Loving Memory of